DocumentariesOCTOBER 2ND, 12:01AM – OCTOBER 11TH, 11:59PM

 Merely Marvelous: The Dancing Genius of Gwen Verdon

-Directed by Chris Robinson & Grammy Award Winner Ken Bloom
+Directed by Chris Johnson & Grammy Award Winner Ken Bloom

 FEATURE | Canada